 You need someone who can fight for your child’s legal rights as you proceed through the complicated juvenile justice system in Florida.

-Alexander Smith-Johnson understands the justice system.
+Darryl Smith understands the justice system.
 He can help form a defense in your favor as you determine all the options for your case.
 With an experienced lawyer, you will be well represented in all forms of the process.
-Make sure to contact Alexander’s Jacksonville office to schedule a consultation.
+Make sure to contact Darryl’s Jacksonville office to schedule a consultation.